-The admissions policies of West Liberty University are in accordance with the Undergraduate Institutional Policies of the Higher Education Policy Commission.
+The college application requirements of West Liberty University are in accordance with the Undergraduate Institutional Policies of the Higher Education Policy Commission.

 No undergraduate application fee is required.